DavesCodeMusings/CloudPi/docs/index.md

 # Cloud Pi

-Turn a raspberry pi into a modern cloud computing solution for your home.
-Sure, that sounds cool, but what does it mean?
+## Turn a raspberry pi into a modern cloud computing solution for your home.

+Sure, that sounds cool, but what does it actually mean?

 With a single Raspberry Pi 4, you can:
 * Replicate personal files between your various devices using Nextcloud storage.